Certified Kubernetes Administrator Exam Series (Part-5): Cluster Maintenance

 Quick Tip – Questions below may include a mix of DOMC and MCQ types.

 1. We need to take node01 out for maintenance.
 Empty the node of all applications and mark it unschedulable.
-The command to do so will be?
-Well, here is the answer –
+What command should we use?

 $ kubectl drain node01 --ignore-daemonsets